 Anyone who identifies as a woman or non-binary may register as a hacker!
 All ages are welcome.
 Additionally, all participants must follow the MLH code of conduct.

 You can work on a team or work solo.
 Teams can be constructed prior to arrival with friends, or can be formed during the time allocated for team formation before the official hacking begins.
 Team size must not exceed four members, according to MLH rules.

 You must bring a valid student or government issued ID card for admission.
-Bring your laptop and charging cables and any other specific materials you’ll need for your hacking project.
-If you are planning on renting hardware for your hack, please make sure to bring a government issued ID!
-Bring a sleeping bag and pillow if that makes you more comfortable for the night.
+Bring your laptop, charging cables, and a sleeping bag/pillow if that makes you more comfortable for the night.
 We also recommend bringing toiletries and a change of clothes.
 Everything else will be provided!

 Technica was founded in 2015 at the University of Maryland, College Park.
 Its main goal is to introduce people who identify as women or non-binary from diverse backgrounds to tech.